peterngineering/xfce4el10/README.md

 In Summary, things are progressing well.
 XFCE4 looks and runs great on Wayland with very little CPU cycles wasted and its very low on memory usage too!
 *Running a lite yet modern functional Desktop on Wayland EL10/Clones is here!*

-Maybe I will spin up a Alma10.X XFCE on Wayland.
-Live soon as well.
+Maybe I will spin up a Alma10.X XFCE Live on Wayland soon as well.

 Other news:
 I'm also building some applications such as goffice, those will go in other GH project(s).